Ablativo/Documents/Architecture.md

 ---
 ## <a id="dboard"></a>Dashboard for data analysis
 Management and monitoring module, practically speaking the admin console.
-In this case, a web application running on every browser developed in Handlebars, a simple templating language that uses a template and an input object to generate HTML or other text formats.
-Furthermore, we will use WebSockets transport protocol to show the data in real-time.
-Finally the basic technology for a common web application: BootstrapCSS, JavaScript, JQuery.
+In this case, a web application running on every browser developed with AdminLTE, the best open source admin dashboard & control panel theme.
+Built on top of Bootstrap, AdminLTE provides a range of responsive, reusable, and commonly used components.

 ---
 ## <a id="gcp"></a>Google Cloud Platform